-ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintanability Wild Horse F Pass / Sundust Road Interchange Options WH1 No impacts, except for ADA upgrades.
+ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintanace / Maintainability Wild Horse F ass / Sundust Road Interchange (Options WH1 No impacts, except for ADA upgrades.
 Crest curve actual design speed is 62 mph which is adequate for the existing 35 mph posted speed limit.
 Existing vertical clearance exceeds 16.5'.
 Compatible with both ML2 or ML3.
-No impacts Operational problems that exist today will only get worse over the next 20 years under no-build.
+Operational problems that exist today will only get worse over the next 20 years under no-build.
 Expected Level of Service F in the am peak and E in the pm peak.
 ADA upgrades will improve safety and accessibility for pedestrians, otherwise no changes.
 No impact No impact Maintenance functions will condition as it does today, but will increasingly become greater as the corridor ages without improvements.
 Since this location is only about 30 years old, do not expect maintenance to increase dramatically over the next 20 years.
 WH2 Diverging Diamond Interchange (DDI) with bike & ped accomodations Relatively new configuration to AZ, but becoming commonplace across the US.
 Standard 12' lanes, except through the crossovers and across the existing bridge where lanes shall be 15'.
 Standard shoulders and vertical clearance on new bridge.
 DDI configuration eliminates the off-ramp to on-ramp through movement sometimes utilized during incident management, bridge maintenance, or overheight vehicle passage.
 Compatible with both ML2 or ML3.
 Minor modifications to the on-site drainage system to accommodate the new configuration.
-Expected Level of Service B in both am and pm peak period. crashes will be reduced by 46 percent.
+Expected Level of Service B in both am and pm peak period.
+Compared to a diamond interchange (no-build), a DDI reduces conflict points by 50% and eliminates many of the most severe crash types.
+Data suggests that total crashes will be reduced by 46 percent.
 Geometric design discourages wrong way drivers.
-ADOT electrical.
-Minor A bigger interchange with more bridge and more pavement will eventually require more maintenance, but it will be minimal for probably the next 20 years given how new the interchange is overall.
-WH3 Dicplaced Left Turn (DLT) Interchange with hike the off-ramp to on-ramp through movement sometimes utilized during incident management, bridge maintenance, or overheight vehicle passage Minor modifications to the on-site drainage system to accommodate the new configuration.
-Working near the Gila Ditch in the northwest quadrant. slightly reduces the number of the most severe conflict points.
-However, unfamiliar design may create driver confusion and could increase the change of wrong way drivers, possibly reducing safety benefits.
-The new bridge and most of the new interchange can be built entirely offline.
-Relatively minor traffic adjustments will be neceesary to complete the paving and signal system at the eastbound ramp terminal and the DLT crossover.
-Some short term lane closures and detours will be necessary, including on I-10.
-Advance traffic control notification to the public will be needed prior to when the DLT design goes active.
 Potential impacts to FMS and ADOT electrical.
+Minor outages to each could be expected.
+A bigger interchange with more bridge and more pavement will eventually require more maintenance, but it will be minimal for probably the next 20 years given how new the interchange is overall.
+WH3 Displaced Left Turn (DLT) Interchange with hike could be a concern.
+Standard 12' lanes, standard 8' Minor modifications to the on-site drainage system to accommodate the new configuration.
+Working near the Gila Ditch in the northwest quadrant.
+Compared to a diamond interchange (no-build), a DLT slightly reduces the number of the most severe conflict points.
+However, unfamiliar design may create driver confusion and could increase the change of wrong way drivers, possibly reducing safety benefits. , , , Potential impacts to FMS and ADOT electrical.
 Minor outages to each could be expected.
 A bigger interchange with more bridge and more pavement will eventually require more maintenance, but it will be minimal for probably the next 20 years given how new the interchange is overall.